bennm37/MOrgAna/README.md

 <img src="https://raw.githubusercontent.com/LabTrivedi/MOrgAna/master/morgana/Examples/app_screenshots/binary_mask.png" alt="binary_mask" width="400"/>
 </p>

-3. Select `Use Multi Layer Perceptrons` if Tensorflow and CUDA have been successfully installed and if you would like to use deep learning to generate additional binary masks.
+3. Select `MLP` or `Unet` if Tensorflow and CUDA have been successfully installed and if you would like to use deep learning to generate additional binary masks.

 Users can choose to adjust the following parameters of the model by clicking `Show/Hide params`